MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Processing StarFile generator
 -----------------------------

-:class:`~nmrstarlib.nmrstarlib.StarFile` generator can be processed in several ways:
+The :class:`~nmrstarlib.nmrstarlib.StarFile` generator can be processed in several ways:

-   * Feed it to for-loop and process one file at a time:
+   * Feed it to a for-loop and process one file at a time:

    >>> for starfile in dir_starfiles:
+   >>>     print(starfile.bmrbid)                  # print BMRB id of StarFile
+   >>>     print(starfile.source)                  # print source of StarFile
    >>>     for saveframe_name in starfile.keys():  # print saveframe names
    >>>         print(saveframe_name)

    .. note:: Once generator is consumed it becomes empty and needs to be created again.

-   * Since :class:`~nmrstarlib.nmrstarlib.StarFile` generator behaves like an iterator, we can call :py:func:`next` built-in function:
+   * Since the :class:`~nmrstarlib.nmrstarlib.StarFile` generator behaves like an iterator, we can call the :py:func:`next` built-in function:

    >>> starfile1 = next(dir_starfiles)
    >>> starfile2 = next(dir_starfiles)
    >>> ...

-   .. note:: Once generator is consumed, :py:class:`StopIteration` will be raised.
+   .. note:: Once the generator is consumed, :py:class:`StopIteration` will be raised.

-   * Convert :class:`~nmrstarlib.nmrstarlib.StarFile` generator into a :py:class:`list` of
+   * Convert the :class:`~nmrstarlib.nmrstarlib.StarFile` generator into a :py:class:`list` of
      :class:`~nmrstarlib.nmrstarlib.StarFile` objects:

    >>> starfiles_list = list(dir_starfiles)

-   .. warning:: Do not convert :class:`~nmrstarlib.nmrstarlib.StarFile` generator into :py:class:`list`
+   .. warning:: Do not convert the :class:`~nmrstarlib.nmrstarlib.StarFile` generator into a
-                if generator can yield large number of files, e.g. several thousands, otherwise it can consume all available memory.
+                :py:class:`list` if the generator can yield a large number of files, e.g. several thousand, otherwise it can consume all available memory.

 Accessing and manipulating data from a single StarFile
 ------------------------------------------------------